pocketpy/pocketpy/README.md

 Please see https://pocketpy.dev for details or try [Live Demo](https://pocketpy.dev/static/web/).

+## Supported Platforms

+pkpy should work on any platform with a C++17 compiler.
+These platforms are officially tested.

++ Windows 64-bit
++ Linux 64-bit / 32-bit
++ macOS 64-bit
++ Android 64-bit / 32-bit
++ iOS 64-bit
++ WASM 32-bit

 ## Quick Start

 Download the `pocketpy.h` on our [GitHub Release](https://github.com/blueloveTH/pocketpy/releases) page.